PTSD Q & AAlleviant Health Centers

 Since research into PTSD has only been done in earnest over the past decade, our understanding of the disorder is still limited.
 Mental health professionals turn to drugs and psychotherapy, often in combination, with limited results.
 Not to mention, these treatments for PTSD take time — time that sufferers can ill afford.

-Brian Mears, CRNA, has been successfully treating patients with PTSD through an intravenous ketamine infusion.
-In fact, 75% of people who undergo ketamine infusion at Alleviant Health Centers experience some degree of immediate relief from their symptoms.
+Ketamine infusions are very successful at treating patients with PTSD when provided at a skilled medical facility following strict guidelines.
+In fact, 75% of people who undergo ketamine infusion at Alleviant Health Centers experience substantial relief from their symptoms.

 Results vary, and many people require several treatments, while others experience dramatic improvement after just one.
 To learn more about ketamine IV infusions, call Alleviant Health Centers or book an appointment online.